 Waiting until the end of the quarter to analyze your win rate can be too late.
 Real-time insights allow you to make adjustments on the fly, keeping deals on track.
 It becomes like a live signal for how your team is doing.

 Win rates can vary significantly depending on your target market and deal size.
-Here's a breakdown based on recent industry data:
+Here's a breakdown based on industry research and 2025 B2B SaaS benchmarks:

 Market Segment | Average Win Rate | Top Performers |

-But win rate doesn’t just shift by market.
+Win rate doesn’t just shift by market, however.
 It also changes by deal size.
 According to Outreach’s Sales 2024 data, the larger the deal, the longer it stays open, and the harder it is to win:

 Deal Size | Avg.
 Days Open | Avg.
 Win Rate |